DeepikaAnkam/DynamicGameLibrary/README.md

 To get a local copy up and running follow these simple steps.

-####Installation
+#### Installation
-Clone the repository
+- Clone the repository
-Install NPM packages for the backend npm install npm start
+- Install NPM packages
+- npm install
+- npm start